Affordable Life Insurance Protection for Your Family

 The death benefit money goes to the "Beneficiary" (or Beneficiaries) of your insurance policy.

 The owner of the life insurance policy selects the beneficiary when purchasing the life insurance, and has the option to change beneficiaries after the policy is Issued – "In Force", providing coverage.
-Request a free life insurance quote.

 Who Receives the Death Benefit?

 The beneficiary of your policy is the person (or persons) who receives the payout on your life insurance.